ampas/aces-docs/docs/clf/introduction.md

 </div>

 1. CLF is in the late stages of standardization through SMPTE.
-The standards document was based off this specification, but has changed structurally.
+The draft SMPTE standard was based off of this specification, but has changed structurally.
 When published, the standard will supercede this specification of CLF v3.0.